jelenakhlr/GrandRawRoot/README.md

 ## CoREASRawRoot
 Here we have the scripts to produce RawRoot files from CoREAS simulations

+To run the script on the provided example event just go to this directory and do

+python3 CoreasRawToRawROOT.py 000004/

 ## ZHAireSRawRoot
 Here we have the scripts to produce RawRoot files from ZHAireS simulations